 Step 2: Implementation

 Installing the Hardware

-In Tanzania, our counterpart organization, PEF, is in charge of all installations, and collaborates with the government to ensure compliance and support.
+In Tanzania, PEF is in charge of all installations, and collaborates with the government to ensure compliance and support.

 For our first SPARC lab In Peru, three members of our management team flew to Iquitos and then travelled by boat to the school in Belén to install the equipment.

 The hallmark of our program is the educational software we provide (no Internet required).

 In addition to office productivity software, we install the RACHEL digital library from World Possible.
 RACHEL includes Khan Academy videos, Wikipedia articles, UNESCO teaching resources, TED Talks, MIT-Scratch coding language, medical reference books, and much more.